charlesfrye/charlesfrye.github.io/_posts/2017-09-26-discrete-channel-graph-model.markdown

 we input values of $$X$$,
-the entity we are communicating with observes values of $$Y$$, and we want to ensure that the receiver is able to reconstruct the original message with as little error as possible.
+the entity we are communicating with observes values of $$Y$$, and we want to ensure that this receiving entity is able to reconstruct the original message with as little error as possible.